rkalendar/virtualPCR/README.md

 by Ruslan Kalendar
 Email: ruslan.kalendar@helsinki.fi

+In silico PCR analysis is a valuable and productive adjunctive approach for ensuring primer or probe specificity across a broad spectrum of PCR applications encompassing gene discovery through homology analysis, molecular diagnostics, DNA profiling, and repeat sequence identification.
+The prediction of primer, probe and microRNA (miRNA) sensitivity and specificity necessitates thorough database searches, accounting for an optimal balance of mismatch tolerance, sequence similarity, and thermal stability.
+This software facilitates in silico PCR analyses of both linear and circular DNA templates, including bisulfited treatment DNA, enabling multiple primer or probe searches within databases of varying scales alongside advanced search functionalities.
+This tool is suitable for processing batch files and is essential for automation when working with large amounts of data.

 ## Citation reference
 Kalendar R, Shevtsov A, Otarbay Z, Ismailova A 2024.
 In silico PCR analysis: a comprehensive bioinformatics tool for enhancing nucleic acid amplification assays.
 Frontiers in Bioinformatics, 4: 1464197.
 DOI:10.3389/fbinf.2024.1464197 https://www.frontiersin.org/journals/bioinformatics/articles/10.3389/fbinf.2024.1464197/full